 Of course, some states have exceptions to this rule.
 For instance, the Kentucky Board of Examiners of Psychology has taken the stance that if their citizen goes to a state other than Kentucky for psychological care, they will not intervene to resolve a complaint against the professional in that other state.
 Please see the letter “Kentucky Board of Psychology Letter,” which is reprinted with permission from Dr. Richard Sears, PsyD, ABPP.
 While this is not the case with most licensing boards across healthcare professions, this is how things work in Kentucky.

-For a quick scan of licensing issues in psychology, see this webpage from the American Psychological Association.
+For a quick scan of licensure portability issues in psychology, see this webpage from the American Psychological Association.
 For Counselors, the document to check is published by the American Counseling Association called the “Licensure Requirements for Professional Counselors in 2012.”
 On the other hand, if you practice in a discipline other than psychology or counseling, you might contact your professional association to ask if they have a comparable document.

-The latest twist concerning licensure is that you probably need to be licensed in the state or country of all your clients or patients at the time of your contact and not just where they reside.
+The latest twist concerning licensure portability is that you probably need to be licensed in the state or country of all your clients or patients at the time of your contact and not just where they reside.
 Most disciplines and licensing boards will make allowances for you to extend services over state lines if there is an emergency, but planning to offer services to a patient who has gone to Florida for the winter holiday or in Australia for an extended business trip could be controversial if you are caught.

 Technically, you could be found guilty of practicing in that jurisdiction without a license.
 In general, then, it is advised that you contact the licensing board of the state, province, or country where your intended client or patient resides to ask about the legality of serving their citizen.